Hiroaki Sakurai

-Hiroaki Sakurai (桜井 弘明, Sakurai Hiroaki) is a Japanese anime director and bassist who is known for his work in UFO Baby and the Di Gi Charat series.
+Hiroaki Sakurai (桜井 弘明, Sakurai Hiroaki) is a Japanese anime director and bassist who is known for his work with the Di Gi Charat series and UFO Baby.
 He has served as the director for series such as Nanaka 6/17, Cromartie High School, Les Misérables: Shōjo Cosette, GA Geijutsuka Art Design Class, Maid Sama!, Nekogami Yaoyorozu, Jewelpet Happiness, The Disastrous Life of Saiki K., and The Demon Girl Next Door.
 He is married to Sayuri Ōba, an anime screenwriter.

 Career

 Sakurai was in college for 5 and a half years and spent his time playing in bands and bassist auditions.
 One day, he suddenly became interested in animation, and after graduating from the department of literature and science at Nihon University, he worked at Yoyogi Animation Academy and joined Studio World, which was looking for assistant directors, at the age of 25.
 The first work he was involved in as an assistant director was Super Dimension Cavalry Southern Cross, and the first time his name appeared in the credits was in Yoroshiku Mechadock.
 When he was in charge of Mechadock, Masayuki Kojima and Ken Baba served as his seniors.
 In the spring of 1988, Studio World disbanded and Sakurai moved to Film Magic, which was founded by Baba.
 In the middle of Akazukin Chacha, Film Magic went bankrupt due to reasons mentioned below, and after that he went freelance.